Searching, Sorting, and Cake Cutting in Rounds: Introduction

-Bollob{\'a}s \cite{bollobas1988sorting} generalized the latter upper bound to $O\Bigl(n^{1 + 1/k}\frac{(\log{n})^{2-2/k}}{(\log\log{n})^{1-1/k}}\Bigr)$ for $k$ rounds.
-The best upper bound known to us is due to Wigderson and Zuckerman \cite{wigderson1999expanders} who obtained a $k$-rounds algorithm that perfmorms $O\bigl(n^{1 + 1/k+o(1)}\bigr)$ comparisons.
-For randomized algorithms, Alon, Azar, and Vishkin \cite{AZV86} obtained an algorithm that runs in $k$ rounds and issues $O\bigl(n^{1+1/k}\bigr)$ queries, thus demonstrating that randomization helps in the comparison model.
+\cite{bollobas1988sorting} generalized the latter upper bound to $O\bigl(n^{1 + 1/k}\frac{(\log{n})^{2-2/k}}{(\log\log{n})^{1-1/k}}\bigr)$ for $k$ rounds.
+The best upper bound known to us is due to \cite{wigderson1999expanders}, which obtained a $k$-rounds algorithm that performs $O\bigl(n^{1 + 1/k+o(1)}\bigr)$ comparisons.
+For randomized algorithms, \cite{AZV86} obtained an algorithm that runs in $k$ rounds and issues $O\bigl(n^{1+1/k}\bigr)$ queries, thus demonstrating that randomization helps in the comparison model.
+Local search in rounds was considered in~\cite{BL22_COLT}.